paragonyun/Flask-Study/README.md

 # What I want to KNOW :grey_question:
 - I don't know why I get messages like _""GET /static/bootstrap.min.css HTTP/1.1" 304 -"_ or _""GET /static/style.css HTTP/1.1" 304 -"_
+- (8.22) I can not see "계정생성" and "로그인" in my page...
+I think made some typo..